Artificial Intelligence as a Strategic Accelerator: Rethinking Resource Allocation in Marketing

 Optimization and efficiency: AI that frees up strategic resources

-One of the most immediate impacts of AI on marketing is its ability to automate repetitive tasks and streamline complex processes.
+One of the most immediate impacts of AI on marketing is its ability to automate repetitive tasks and optimize complex processes.
 From managing advertising campaigns (such as automatic bidding From platforms like Google Ads) to analyzing large volumes of data to segment audiences, to generating content drafts or managing chatbots for first-level customer service, AI promises a significant increase in efficiency.

 In short, the impact of Artificial Intelligence on marketing budgets does not necessarily translate into a contraction, but rather into a profound strategic reallocation.

-As highlighted by Roberto Serra, the efficiency generated by automation should free up resources for targeted investments in high value-added areas such as strategy, creativity, advanced personalization and predictive analytics.
+As highlighted by Roberto Serra, the efficiency generated by automation should free up resources for targeted investments in high-value-added areas such as strategy, creativity, advanced personalization, and predictive analytics.